Cyriaque Lamar

 On her third day outside, Tippi saw a shark.

-Tippi was napping, when the beak awoke her.
+Tippi was napping when the beak awoke her.

-“What?” yalped Tippi.
+“What?” yelped Tippi.

-“How long’s that gonna take?” she shivered.
+“How long will that take?”

-Out of ideas, the friends stayed put.
+Out of options, they stayed put.

 But so did the shark.